 Organic Lion's Mane Mushroom 500 mg Full-spectrum

 Mind Lab Pro®'s full-spectrum organic Lion's Mane extract supplies all of the mushroom's active constituents, including brain-boosting hericenones and erinacines.

 Lion's Mane Mushroom (Yamabushitake) has been linked to significant cognitive improvements that declined after supplementation stopped.

 Maritime Pine Bark Extract 75 mg

-- Mind Lab Pro® uses the strongest pine bark form on the market today: optimised for a minimum of 95% active nootropic proanthocyanidins.
+Mind Lab Pro® uses the strongest pine bark form on the market today: Standardized for a minimum of 95% active nootropic proanthocyanidins.

 Maritime pine trees adapted to their salty, windswept environment by developing a powerful protective antioxidant complex in their bark.